Bilalalsoudi/W1-Capstone-Project-Notebook/README.md

    f-If a cell has a borough but a Not assigned neighborhood, then the neighborhood will be the same as the borough.

-  Get the latitude and the longitude coordinates of each neighborhood and update the data frame to add two new columns for latitude and the longitude coordinates of each neighborhood
+  Step 3- Get the latitude and the longitude coordinates of each neighborhood and update the data frame to add two new columns for latitude and the longitude coordinates of each neighborhood

   a-Importing the csv file conatining the latitudes and longitudes for various neighbourhoods in Canada.